Chetan Korada

 Chetan Korada (born 14 November 1986) is an Indian racing driver who holds the distinction of being the first ever driver in the world to win a race using synthetic feet.
 He is also the first in Asia, and second in the world after former Formula One driver Alex Zanardi, to compete in motorsport using a prosthetic leg.
 Having been born with a deformity during birth, he had undergone bi-lateral amputation at an early age under medical advice.

 Having started racing in 2007, Korada took part in various championships with relative success, including the title and five victories out of six races in the 2009 MMSC Summer Cup Championship (Class-FISSME), as well as a first-place finish in Round 4 of the JK Tyre FMSCI National Racing Championship (Class-Formula LGB Swift 1300cc).
 He has worked with teams such as WSRF (Wallace Sports Research Foundation), Rams Racing and Meco Motorsports in the past.
 More recently, he finished runner-up in the National Formula LGB 1300 Championship.

 Personal life

-Chetan was born in Rajahmundry, Andhra Pradesh and brought up in Tamil Nadu.
-He qualified in diverse fields of education and graduated in 2006.
-Throughout the years of schooling and graduation, he was an active participant in various sports such as Cricket and Basketball which had made it lot more easy to adapt to this sport.
-He has also explored music and stood as one of the prominent Disc jockeys in south India for a noticeable period and still continues to perform once a year internationally, to keep up with his interest towards music.
-Open wheel racing has always been his first love as it gave him the thrill of pushing his abilities to the edge and spurred a curiosity in him to learn the mechanism of a race car.
-He trained himself well all these years, with the support of his mother and gained the ability to compete in International events, which helped him mold the physical and mental strength in him.
-His ambition is to be a world champion in one of the top International Motorsports events and is truly dedicated to this sport as he looks forward to climb up the ladder with more achievements.
+Korada was born in Rajahmundry, Andhra Pradesh and brought up in Tamil Nadu.
+He qualified in fields of education and graduated in 2006.
+Throughout the years of schooling and graduation, he was an active participant in various sports such as Cricket and Basketball.
+He has also explored music and stood as a Disc jockey in south India for a noticeable period and still continues to perform once a year internationally, to keep up with his interest towards music.

-He is currently based in Chennai with his family.
+Korada is currently based in Chennai with his family.

 Racing career

 2007

-In the former part of his racing career, Chetan participated in Round 2 of JK Tyre National racing championship 2007.
+In the former part of his racing career, Korada participated in Round 2 of JK Tyre National racing championship 2007.